-- In fact, as many as $(\sqrt{n}/d)!$ one-to-one routing problems can be constructed with this method. - The proof can be extended to the case where the one-to-one routing problem consists of R route requests.
-The lower bound is then Ω(^R/{d./π}). - There is a node that needs to route $\Omega(\sqrt{n/d})$ packets. - The lower bound can be extended to randomized oblivious algorithms... however, if we are allowed to use randomization, the lower bound gets much weaker.
+• In fact, as many as $(\sqrt{n}/d)!$ one-to-one routing problems can be constructed with this method.

+- The proof can be extended to the case where the one-to-one routing problem consists of R route requests.
+The lower bound is then $\Omega(\frac{R}{d\sqrt{n}})$. - There is a node that needs to route $\Omega(\sqrt{n/d})$ packets. - The lower bound can be extended to randomized oblivious algorithms... however, if we are allowed to use randomization, the lower bound gets much weaker.
 In fact, one can use Valiant's trick also in the butterfly: In a first phase, we route each packet on the greedy path to a random destination on level d, in the second phase on the same row back to level 0, and in a third phase on the greedy path to the destination.
 This way we can escape the bad one-to-one problems with high probability.
-(There are much more good one-to-one problems than bad one-to-one end-to-end routing problem in asymptotically optimal $O(\log n)$ time (with high probability). - If a randomized algorithm fails (takes too long), simply re-run it.
+(There are much more good one-to-one problems than bad one-to-one problems.)
+One can show that with this trick one can route any one-to-one end-to-end routing problem in asymptotically optimal $O(\log n)$ time (with high probability). - If a randomized algorithm fails (takes too long), simply re-run it.
 It will be likely to succeed then.
 On the other hand, if a deterministic algorithm fails in some rare instance, re-running it will not help!

-28.3 Offline Routing
+6.3 Offline Routing